isabella232/dde-handsonlab/README.md

 multi-service container orchestration (aka microservices architecture).

 **No coding skills required!**
-This workshop uses a Python example but no Python expertise is assumed or required.
-Step 6 switches to Ruby, but again, no Ruby knowledge is required.
+This workshop uses Python, Flask, and Apache but no expertise or programming experience with these technologies is assumed or required.

 ## How to Use the Repository